TWINGSISTER/Geogebra-Fractions/README.md

 # Geogebra-Fractions
 A collection of GGB tools to implement the rational numbers data type as two element lists.
 Also some bidimensional vectors with rational components is implemented.
+More on defining tools can be found [here](https://primi235711.altervista.org/moodle/course/view.php?id=5#section-4)

 To use them take the basic-empty-library.ggb  This file has all the tools and no construction.
 File empty-library.ggb  has all the tools and some basic construction.
 The file example-with-library.ggb contains an example for a quiz on the bisector line.

-The set of GGB tools are created with the following inputs to the command line in GGB Rationals are represented by two element lists {a,b} is a/b `qn={1,2}`
+The set of GGB tools are created with the following inputs to the command line in GGB Rationals are represented by two element lists {a,b} is a/b

+`qn={1,2}`
 `qa={1,2}`
 `qb={1,2}`

-`n=1`
-and then simplification qs gives the most simplified fraction with positive denominator `qsin={Element[qn, 1] / GCD[Element[qn, 1], Element[qn, 2]], Element[qn,2] / GCD[Element[qn, 1], Element[qn, 2]]}`
+Simplification qs gives the most simplified fraction with positive denominator

+`qsin={Element[qn, 1] / GCD[Element[qn, 1], Element[qn, 2]], Element[qn,2] / GCD[Element[qn, 1], Element[qn, 2]]}`

 `qs=If(Element(qsin, 1) > 0, If(Element(qsin, 2) > 0, qsin, {-Element(qsin, 1), -Element(qsin, 2)}), If(Element(qsin, 2) > 0, qsin, {-Element(qsin, 1), -Element(qsin, 2)}))`

 multiplication
 `qm={Element[qa, 1] Element[qb, 1], Element[qa, 2] Element[qb, 2]}`